-The California Bay-Delta Authority oversees the 24 state and federal agencies working cooperatively through the CALFED Program to improve the quality and reliability of California's water supplies while restoring the Bay-Delta ecosystem.
-The California Bay-Delta Act of 2003 established the Authority as the new governance structure and charged it with providing accountability, ensuring balanced implementation, tracking and assessing Program progress, using sound science, assuring public involvement and outreach, and coordinating and integrating related government programs.
+The California Bay-Delta Authority oversees and helps coordinate the activities of the 24 state and federal agencies working cooperatively through the CALFED Program to improve the quality and reliability of California's water supplies while restoring the Bay-Delta ecosystem.
+The California Bay-Delta Authority Act of 2003 established the Authority as the new governance structure for CALFED and charged it with providing accountability, ensuring balanced implementation, tracking and assessing Program progress, using sound science, assuring public involvement and outreach, and coordinating and integrating related government programs.
 The staff is guided by the Authority and helps provide direction to implementing agencies.
-As an essential part of implementation, oversight and coordination is a vital component of the CALFED process, providing a forum for discussion, and assisting in Program integration.
+As an essential part of implementation, oversight and coordination is a vital component of the CALFED process, providing a forum for discussion, public accountability, and assisting in Program integration.
 The coordination between the state and federal agencies is necessary to achieve balanced implementation of the 11 program elements and is made easier by the oversight provided by the staff at the Authority.

 The Authority's responsibility is to oversee and coordinate integrated and balanced implementation of the CALFED Program.
-In order to achieve this, the Authority is responsible for many program-wide activities including: long-term financing, Program tracking, regional coordination, public information and outreach, staffing the Authority and Public Advisory Committees, coordinating environmental justice and tribal activities, water management, annual and multi-year program planning, and preparing an annual report of progress and balance.
+In order to achieve this, the Authority is responsible for many program-wide activities including: financing, Program tracking, regional coordination, public information and outreach, staffing the Authority and Public Advisory Committees, coordinating environmental justice and tribal activities, water management, annual and multi-year program planning, and preparing an annual report of progress and balance.

-Goal - Long-term Financing:
+Goal - Financing:

-The Authority is preparing a long-term Finance Plan for all aspects of the CALFED Program.
+The Authority is preparing a 10-year Finance Plan for all aspects of the CALFED Program.
 A fundamental priority of the CALFED Program is to maintain a balanced and integrated Program.
 There are four equally important objectives, (water supply reliability, levee system integrity, water quality, and ecosystem restoration), implemented through 11 program elements, that need to move forward together to ensure overall Program success.
-Funding shortfalls over the first three years of the Program have caused delays and threaten Program balance.
+Funding shortfalls over the first four years of the Program have caused delays and threatened Program balance.
 It is important to develop a Finance Plan that enables the Program to continue implementation in a balanced manner.
-The Authority has convened the Finance Plan Independent Review Panel to review and comment on the Program's approach for developing program-wide, long-term finance options.